enceeper/enceeper-jslib/README.md

 # Enceeper JS library

 A reference library for building Javascript applications on top of the Enceeper service.
-Our own cross-platform Enceeper app is using this library.
+Our cross-platform Enceeper app is using this library.

 ## Introduction